mrhappyasthma/Final-Fantasy-X-HD-Cross-platform-Save-Converter/README.md

 The tool itself modifies arbitrary bytes of the save files, so there is a possibility that things go wrong.
 Always make backups of your saves.

+## Scope

+The scope of this project is just to help automate save file conversions between platforms.

+To actually modify attributes of the save to manipulate the data, see existing tools such as [FFXED](https://forums.pcsx2.net/Thread-FFXED-Final-Fantasy-X-Save-Editor?pid=66458), [Final Fantasy X Editor](https://forums.pcsx2.net/Thread-Final-Fantasy-X-Editor-v2-0-3), or [Celsius](https://forums.pcsx2.net/Thread-Celsius-FFX-2-Save-game-editor).

 ## Compatibility

 Below is the compatibility chart going to/from the Nintendo Switch.